Northern Virginia Community College: Alexandria

 The Alexandria Campus is located in Alexandria and primarily serves the residents of the City of Alexandria, Arlington County, Falls Church, and eastern Fairfax County.
 The campus grew from one building constructed on a 22.5-acre site in 1971 to three buildings on 51.4 acres in 1980.
-Additions to the original Bisdorf Building and the Engineering/Automotive Technology Building was opened in 1980.
+Additions to the original Bisdorf Building and the Engineering/Automotive Technology Building were opened in 1980.
 In that year, the John Tyler School was also purchased from the City of Alexandria and incorporated as part of the campus.
 The Alexandria Campus also maintains classrooms in leased facilities at off-campus locations.
-The Rachel M. Schlesinger Concert Hall and Arts Center was completed in 2001.
-In Spring 2006, under the auspices of the Alexandria Campus, the Arlington Center opened for classes.
+The Rachel M. Schlesinger Concert Hall and Arts Center was completed in 2001 and includes the 981-seat Mary Collier Baker Theater.
+In 2006, under the auspices of the Alexandria Campus, the Arlington Center opened for classes.